Dr. Gaurav Agrawal - Children Heart Care

 Which method is suitable for closing VSD?

-Advantages of VSD closure by using adevice (Non-surgical method)?
+Advantages of VSD closure by device (non-surgical method)?

 Surgical options?

-How we should do follow-up after device closure or after surgery?
+How should follow-up be done after device closure or after surgery?

 How are VSDs closed in the cath lab?